They say you shouldn’t judge a book by its cover. But the truth is, book cover design can make or break a book.

 Maybe I’m superficial, but I do judge a book by its cover.
 And I suspect I’m not the only one.

 Book cover design is a crucial part of your marketing effort.
-You can string together the most insightful, lyrical, delicious words ever connected in the human lexicon, but if your book cover looks like Photoshop amateur hour, no one will ever pick it up.
+You can string together the most insightful, lyrical words ever connected in human history, but if your book cover looks like Photoshop amateur hour, no one will ever pick it up.

 It’s already established that I’m superficial, so it’s no surprise that I get embarrassed when I accidentally pick up an ugly book.
 One reason is the social stigma of holding an ugly book in the bookstore, as I’m silently judged by fellow bookstore browsers for holding such a monstrosity.

 But I’m also embarrassed for the author who chose a sad representation for what’s probably an awesome book.

 Another concern is the notoriously ruthless online browser.
 A third of all book sales are eBooks.
 While there’s no shame in clicking on an ugly book cover online, there’s no reason why anyone would.
 With so much information competing for our attention, us browsers use visual clues to weed out inferior products.
 If you don’t package your book in an appealing way, you risk drowning in the sea of competition.

 Design matters for two important reasons: It’s what gets people to pick up your book in the bookstore or click on the thumbnail when browsing online.

 A successfully designed book cover will convey the tone of your book, will whisper hints without giving it all away, and will excite readers into actually opening up the book and reading.

 Let’s look and learn from 50 fascinating book cover designs.